 SEAMOOR’S 212 F St. Novelty toys.

-SISTERS CLOTHING COLLECTIVE 328 Second St. Easy Squeeze Lemonade serving customized hand squeezed lemonade creations.
-“The Sugar Mercantile pop up” in the store serving some yummy sweet treats!
+SISTERS CLOTHING COLLECTIVE 328 Second St. 25% off select items and Easy Squeeze Lemonade serving customized hand-squeezed lemonade creations.
 6-9PM

 THE SPEAKEASY 411 Opera Alley Music by Jenni and David and the Sweet Soul Band, Playing indoors from 8-11 pm.
 21+ only.
 No cover.